-We expect that the net proceeds from this offering will be approximately \$492.7 million, or approximately \$566.6 million if the underwriter's over-allotment option is exercised in full, after deducting underwriting discounts and commissions and our expenses.
+We estimate that the net proceeds from this offering will be approximately \$336.8 million (or approximately \$387.4 million if the underwriters exercise their overallotment option in full), after deducting underwriting discounts and commissions and our expenses.
 We will contribute the net proceeds from this offering to our operating partnership in exchange for additional units of limited partnership interest in our operating partnership, which have substantially identical economic terms as our common stock.
-Our operating partnership intends to use the net proceeds from this offering to fund acquisitions, which may include funding a portion of the cash purchase price relating to the Reckson transaction, structured finance investments, to repay all or a portion of the amount outstanding under any of our borrowings, and for other general corporate and/or working capital purposes.
-See the section entitled "Recent Developments" for more detail relating to the terms of the Reckson transaction.
+Our operating partnership intends to use the net proceeds from the sale of the shares of common stock offered by this prospectus supplement for general corporate and/or working capital purposes, which may include investment opportunities (though we have not entered into any agreements for any such investments at this time), purchases of the indebtedness of our subsidiaries in the open market from time to time, and the repayment of indebtedness at the applicable maturity or put date.